henriksb/CreditCard-Security/README.md

 There are numerous ways that the details of a credit card can be stolen.
 This list included the most creative and common ways it can be done.
 There are certainly more ways it could be done.

 ### Social Media
 Have you ever noticed how many mirror selfies there are on social media platforms?
-It doesn't take a long time to find some mirror selfie that has cards in the back of their phone case, inadvertently revealing parts of their credit cards.
+Quickly browsing through, one can easily encounter a mirror selfie where the individual's phone case, holding their cards, inadvertently exposes portions of their credit card details.

 ![mirror](Images/mirrorselfie.webp)
 (Poorly generated DALL-E picture, but you get the point)